vbabashov/vbabashov.github.io/_pages/about.md

 Welcome to my webpage!

-I speacialize in applied Data Science and Operations and I have PhD degree in Management Analytics.
-I love solving machine learning and operations research in healthcare and financial services.
+I speacialize in applied Data Science and Operations and I've PhD degree in Management Analytics.
+I strive to solve interesting machine learning and operations research in financial services.